preetipannu7/Newsletter_2024/Content/T&P/Events_Axis_Bank.md

-## Events held in collaboration with AXIS BANK
+## Events held in collaboration with Infosys

 <br/>